jaeseokan94/Content-Managing-System/README.md

 # Content Managing System for Android app
 cms - paragon , Django + Android project

 This is a content managing system programmed by Python on Django framework.
+If you want to see the Android app that this content managing system is managing, please click this link. https://github.com/jaeseokan94/GrammarApp

+Access is not allowed to public, if you would like to have a look on the content managing system, contact us please.
+(Jae Seok, Jat, Kun Park, Shubham)

+This CMS is hosted on Heroku.